Перейти до вмісту

 spec:

-project: default
+project: platform

 source:

-repoURL: https://github.com/org/platform
+repoURL: https://github.com/example/fleet-config

 targetRevision: main

-path: 'clusters/{{name}}'
+path: clusters/{{name}}

 destination: